Form 8824 made simple: Reporting a like-kind exchange without mistakes

 This basis calculation is critical.
 Getting it wrong creates problems years later when you sell the replacement property or attempt another exchange.

+Five recurring ones: not filing at all, miscalculating boot (especially debt relief), using purchase price instead of adjusted basis for the replacement property, missing the deadline question, and ignoring related-party rules.
 The form itself is not complicated, but certain errors can invalidate your deferral or create future problems.

 1. Failing to file when required.
 You must file Form 8824 for the year the exchange was completed.
 Even if you deferred all gains, the form is required to document the transaction.
 Failing to file does not automatically disqualify your exchange, but it invites questions if the IRS ever examines your returns.